AndersDeath/diary2/000-current.md

 Today I visited proctologist.
 I had a one hour trip to another corner of Berlin and did everything.
 The procedure went very smooth and I didn't have problems.
 It is a really high chance that I will go to surgery in two weeks.
 IT's not decided yet but possible.
 The clinic was nice and cozy.
 The building looked like I am in some American movie.
 IT was very interesting for me.
 The diagnosis is thrombosis.
 The rest of the day nice and I finished all things that I didn't have time to do yesterday.
 Also I am going to my family doctor tomorrow.
 I need to get some paper for the future surgery.
 Also I got a message from my Dentist that is in Yerevan.
 She told me that one of surgeries I had last summer was successful.
 I am happy about it.
 The  german class was cancelled today because the teacher was in consulate in another country.
 He is on Balkans now, probably in Serbia of Montenegro.
 I believe he is resolving his immigration problems.

-# 16 April - Montag - Berlin - 571 Tag der Einwanderung - Warm Sunny
+# 16 April - Dienstag - Berlin - 571 Tag der Einwanderung - Cold Cloudy